aenarete/KiteSimulators.jl/docs/PackageInstallation.md

 ```
 autopilot
 ```
 from the `bin` folder.
-Alternatively you can start it with a double-click on the file `autopilot.bat` in the `bin` folder.
+Alternatively, you can start it with a double-click on the file `autopilot.bat` in the `bin` folder.

-On Linux you need to type:
+On Linux, you need to type:
 ```
 ./autopilot
 ```